 Recharge to the Hueco-Mesilla Bolson occurs primarily through alluvial fans along the Franklin Mountains.
 Recharge is expected to occur beneath ephemeral streams in the alluvial fans.
 Calcic-soil development may provide a qualitative indicator of higher recharge beneath the ephemeral streams.
 Flow in ephemeral streams may be difficult to gauge because of erosion and ephemeral nature of flow.
 Constantz et al. (1999) used heat as a tracer to determine when ephemeral streams are flowing and to quantify infiltration from these ephemeral streams.
 Similar approaches may be suitable for ephemeral streams on the alluvial fans near the Franklin Mountains.
-Although information on the infiltration rate provides an estimate of potential recharge to the groundwater, much of the infiltrated water may later evapotranspire.
+Although information on the infiltrated water may later evapotranspire.
 The thick unsaturated zone may require the use of unsaturated-zone techniques to estimate recharge.
-Tracers such as chloride and bombpulse tritium and Cl may be used to estimate recharge beneath the ephemeral streams.
+Tracers such as chloride and bombpulse tritium and 36Cl may be used to estimate recharge beneath the ephemeral streams.
 Groundwater tracers may also be used in areas where recharge is expected to be high and water tables are shallow.